Issara Sereewatthanawut: Biography and career

-The eldest son among the three children of the family that operates auto parts business through joint ventures with companies in Asia and Europe.
-Sereewatthanawut graduated from Bangkok Christian College, secondary school from Suankularb Wittayalai School and Triam Udom Suksa School.
-He holds a bachelor's degree (honours) in chemical engineering from the Faculty of Engineering, Chulalongkorn University, master's degree in public administration from Ramkhamhaeng University, and completed a Ph.D. in engineering from Imperial College London.
+The eldest son among the three children of the family that operates auto parts business through joint ventures with companies in Asia and Europe, Issara graduated from Bangkok Christian College, secondary school from Suankularb Wittayalai School and preparatory school from Triam Udom Suksa School.
+He holds a bachelor's degree (honours) in chemical engineering from the Faculty of Engineering, Chulalongkorn University, master's degree in public administration from Ramkhamhaeng University, and completed his Ph.D. degree in engineering from Imperial College London.

+In 2024, Issara was awarded an Honorary Doctor of Laws from Mahachulalongkornrajavidyalaya University and an Honorary Doctor of Philosophy in Environmental Social Sciences and Sustainable Development from Rajamangala University of Technology Thanyaburi.
+On 12 February 2025, he received an Honorary Doctorate in Political Science from Ramkhamhaeng University, and on 25 March 2026, he was conferred an Honorary Doctor of Public Administration in Public Sector Management Innovation from Rajamangala University of Technology Rattanakosin.
+On 5 September 2026, he was conferred an Honorary Doctor of Education from Rambhai Barni Rajabhat University.

-He used to be a businessman and lecturer in public and private higher education institutions.
+Prior to his career in politics and public service, Issara was a businessman and a lecturer at both public and private higher education institutions.
 His academic title is Associate Professor.

-Politically, Sereewatthanawut is a former Chief of Staff and Chief Advisor to the President of the National Assembly, Chuan Leekpai.
-In early May 2022, he was appointed as head of Democrat Party's committee on modern economy, replacing Prinn Panitchpakdi who resigned over his alleged sexual misconduct.
+Politically, Issara is a former Chief of Staff and Chief Advisor to the President of the National Assembly, Chuan Leekpai.
+In early May 2022, he was appointed as head of Democrat Party's committee on modern economy (replacing Prinn Panitchpakdi who resigned over his alleged sexual misconduct).